HebiRobotics/robot-config/README.md

 ### Names and Families (required)

-These can be either given as a single string (applied to all modules in a group), or a list of strings.
+`names` must exist, and be a list of strings.  `families` must exist, and can be either given as a single string (applied to all modules in a group), or a list of strings.
 For example:

 ```
 names: ["J1_base", "J2_shoulder", "J3_elbow", "J4_wrist1", "J5_wrist2", "J6_wrist3"]